davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone/index.md

 ----------------------------------------------------------
 [20/20pts] AJAX

-> Your program must use the provided Simone Web Service API to retrieve a start sequence and solution-key sequence.
+> Your program must use your Simone Web Service API to retrieve a start sequence and solution-key sequence.

 > Your program gracefully handles all asynchronous execution,